Papcastle

-Papcastle is a village and civil parish in the borough of Allerdale in the English county of Cumbria.
+Papcastle is a village and civil parish in the district of Cumberland in the English county of Cumbria.
 The village is now effectively a northern extension of Cockermouth, which lies to the south of the River Derwent.
 It has its own parish council and lies within Bridekirk Parish for Church of England purposes.
 In 2001 it had a population of 406, reducing to 385 at the 2011 Census.

 The name of Papcastle is said to be a compound formed from Old Norse and Old English papi+cæster, meaning 'the Roman fort inhabited by a hermit'.

 Remains of Roman Derventio

 It has been known for some time that there was a Roman presence at Papcastle.

 It was the site of a Roman fort called Derventio, which was originally built in timber and rebuilt in stone.
 There was also a civilian settlement (vicus).